berepaulius-lab/matlab-installation-requirement-checker/README.md

 # Windows Requirement Checker (one-click, self-contained)

-Double-click **run_checker.cmd** from Command Prompt.
-The launcher immediately creates a numbered log file in the local **logs** folder, then runs the richest checker available automatically—no decisions needed.
-When the checks finish, the window waits for you to press Enter so you always see the results and know where the log lives.
+Double-click **run_checker.cmd** (or **checker.exe** if you already built it).
+The launcher immediately creates a numbered log file in the local **logs** folder, then does the rest on its own: it builds **checker.exe** if possible, or grabs a portable Node runtime, or falls back to batch.
+When the checks finish, the window stays open until you press Enter so you always see the results and log path.

 ## How it runs (no extra setup)
 1. Create `logs/log-###.txt` beside the launcher and mirror all console output there (first thing that happens).
 2. If **checker.exe** is present, run it.
+If not, the launcher auto-builds it with `npm`/`pkg` when available.
-3. Otherwise, automatically download a portable Node.js runtime (saved under **runtime/**) with built-in `curl`/`tar` and run `checker.js` through it.
+3. If no exe exists, automatically download a portable Node.js runtime (saved under **runtime/**) with built-in `curl`/`tar` and run `checker.js` through it.
-4. If the download fails or no runtime can be found, fall back to a minimal batch-only checker so you still get results in the same log file.
+4. If every runtime option fails, fall back to a minimal batch-only checker so you still get results in the same log file.

-## What it checks (Node/EXE path)
+## What it checks and can auto-fix (Node/EXE path)
 - Windows version and architecture.
 - Internet reachability to neutral hosts (no sign-in required).
 - Java JDK, .NET, and C/C++ compiler presence.
 - Disk free space on C: and available memory.
+- If something is missing, the checker asks once: type **Y** and it will try to download/install Java, .NET, and MSVC Build Tools silently using built-in `curl`/`msiexec`/`winget`.

 ## Logs you can hand to support
 - Every run writes to `logs/log-###.txt` next to the launcher; open it with Notepad to review.
-- The log prints which runtime was used (EXE, portable Node, or batch fallback) plus every check result.
+- The log prints which runtime was used (EXE, portable Node, or batch fallback), every check, and any install attempts.

 ## Build or refresh checker.exe (optional)
+The launcher already tries to build it.
+If you prefer to do it yourself:
 1. Install Node.js 18+.
 2. Open Command Prompt in this folder.
 3. Run `build_exe.cmd` to produce **checker.exe** using `pkg`.